 ... mpath=/path/to/modules ... listen=ws:127.0.0.1 # change with the listening IP listen=ws:127.0.0.1:5060 # change with the listening IP and port ...

 The default port to be used by all WebSocket listeners.

 Default value is 80.

 Time in milliseconds after a WebSocket connection will be closed if it is not available for blocking writing in this interval (and OpenSIPS wants to send something on it).

 Default value is 100 ms.

-The maximum number of chunks in which a SIP message is expected to arrive via WebSocket.
-If a received packet is more fragmented than this, the connection is dropped (either the connection is very overloaded and this leads to high fragmentation - or we are the victim of an ongoing attack where the attacker is sending very fragmented traffic in order to decrease server performance).
+The maximum number of chunks that a SIP message is expected to arrive via WebSocket.
+If a packet is received more fragmented than this, the connection is dropped (either the connection is very overloaded and this leads to high fragmentation - or we are the victim of an ongoing attack where the attacker is sending the traffic very fragmented in order to decrease our performance).

 Default value is 4.